About me

-I am currently working on a new startup.
+I am currently working at Yoolmu, a startup.

-I worked on HCI and AI research at Columbia and Seoul National University.
-Previously, I worked as an engineer at Sendbird and the South Korean intelligence sector.
-I received my MS in Computer Science at Columbia University, where my thesis was on using generative language models for personalized learning.
-I have undergraduate degrees in Economics and Computer Science from Yonsei University.
+Previously, I worked on HCI and AI research at Columbia* and Seoul National University**.
+I was also an engineer at Sendbird and the South Korean intelligence sector.
+I received my MS in Computer Science at Columbia, where my thesis was on using generative language models for personalized learning.
+I completed my undergraduate degrees in Economics and Computer Science at Yonsei University.

 I was born in Seoul.
 I have also lived in New York, Shanghai, and Taipei.